nikolaygtitov/CSC540/Project/README.md

   1. Provides a simple way to wrap code in a SQL transaction, that will automatically commit or rollback on an error.
   2. Provides a mechanism to print any exception caught in any of the programs.
+#### *demo_data.py*
+This is independent Python program that must be executed completely apart from the rest of the Project programs.
+This Python script loads the Demo Data given by a teaching staff into the DBMS as a pre-demo data that must exist in the tables prior the Project Demo.
+The file contains the Demo Data that is used for generating the initial state of the DBMS prior the project demo in following sequence of events:
+  1. Drops  all of the existing tables to clean up DBMS of any existing data.
+  If any of the tables do not exist prior of dropping it, it ignores the error and continues dropping the remaining tables.
+  2. Creates all tables used in this project in the required order.
+All of the tables get created with accordance of the Project Design stated in the *Project Report 1* and *Project Report 2*.
+  3. Loads the Demo Data into the DBMS used as the initial state during the project demo.

 ### Database Management System
 Currently the program initiates connection with the default MySQL MariaDB